What is Twill Weave? 10 Twill Weave Derivatives

 Vertical Zigzag (Weave Plan- Drafting Plan- Lifting Plan)

-1. Basic twill runs along weft.
+1. Basic twill runs along the weft.

 2. Twill direction reverses upon the weft.